aramyamal/GeneticAlgorithmSudokuSolver/README.md

 until a solution is found or the maximum number of generations is reached
 ```

-In the main.py file, input the sudoku board you wish to be solved as a 9x9 array in the ga.sudokuGA() fuction.
+Input the sudoku board you wish to be solved as a 9x9 array in the ga.sudokuGA() function as shown in the main.py file.
 Note that two example boards are already included in the sudoku_examples.py file, one easy and one hard, along with their respective solutions.
 You can also choose to see a continous plot of the best fitness or/and see a final plot when running the algorithm.
 In both plots the parameters for the algorithm is included.